-As a novice user, I can add a contact to the Activity by clicking the Contacts section, and typing in a name (which will autocomplete from Possible Contacts).
+As a novice user, I want to add a contact to the Activity.

+Implementation Notes: I do this by clicking the Contacts section, and typing in a name (which will autocomplete from Possible Contacts).
 If a new name is typed, a new Contact is added to the Contact database.
 When the user selects a contact from the auto-complete drop-down, or presses Enter, the Contacts section transforms back to “view” mode and shows the Contacts on the Activity.

-As a novice user, I can click on a Contact in the contact section, which shifts down the rest of the Activity Editor and renders a Contact information box with edit boxes for each of the Contact fields (Phone Number, Email, Address, Birthday, etc).
+As a novice user, I want to edit a contact on an Activity.

+Implementation Notes: I do this by clicking on a contact in the Contacts section, which shifts down the rest of the Activity Editor and renders a Contact information box with edit boxes for each of the Contact fields (Phone Number, Email, Address, Birthday, etc).
 I can tab between these fields.
 Clicking outside of the contact editor or pressing Enter will close the contact editor.

-As a novice user, I can add a location to the Activity by clicking the Locations section, and typing in a name (which will autocomplete from a concatenated list of the Locations and Google Places).
+As a novice user, I want to add a location to the Activity.

+Implementation Notes: I do this by clicking the Locations section, and typing in a name (which will autocomplete from a concatenated list of the Locations and Google Places).
 If a new name is typed, a new Location is added to the Locations database.
 When the user selects a contact from the auto-complete drop-down, or presses Enter, the Contacts section transforms back to “view” mode and shows the Contacts on the Activity.

-As a novice user, I can add a note to the Activity by clicking the Notes section, and typing in text.
+As a novice user, I want to add a note to the Activity.

+Implementation Notes: I do this by clicking the Notes section, and typing in text.
 When I click outside of the notes edit box or press Enter, the edits are saved.

-As a novice user, I can create a new Step by clicking the “+” (add) icon on the Activity Editor header, which will create a step called “New Step” at the bottom of the list.
+As a novice user, I want to create a new Step under an Activity.

+Implementation Notes: I do this by clicking the “+” (add) icon on the Activity Editor header, which will create a step called “New Step” at the bottom of the list.

+Implementation Notes: An alternative is to have the last step in the Activity always be called “New Step” and the act of renaming this step actually creates it (and adds a new “New Step” step at the bottom of the list).

-As a novice user, I can rename the Step by right-clicking the name, selecting “rename”, seeing it transform into an edit box, and typing the new name.
+As a novice user, I want to rename the Step.

+Implementation Notes: I do this by right-clicking the name, selecting “rename”, seeing it transform into an edit box, and typing the new name.

-As a novice user, I can select the active Step by clicking it.
+As a novice user, I want to select the active Step.

+Implementation Notes: I do this by clicking the Step.
 The Step is slightly shaded to show that it has “focus”.
 The rest of the steps are shifted down and the details of the Step are shown below the Step name (the Step Editor).

-As a novice user, I can set the “smart action” for the Step by clicking a value from a drop-down list (call, schedule, errand, find, review, …)
+As a novice user, I want to set the “smart action” for the Step.

+Implementation Notes: I do this by clicking a value from a drop-down list (call, schedule, errand, find, review, …)

+As an intermediate user, I want to select / set the Contact or Location for this Step.

-As an intermediate user, I can use the Step Editor to select the Contact or Location for this step.
+Implementation Notes: I do this by making a Step active, and using the Step Editor to select the Contact or Location for this step.
 A combobox is displayed with a drop-down that is populated from the Activity’s Contacts and Locations is first displayed, and if a user types in the edit box, the auto-complete behavior of the Activity’s Contact or Location editor is employed.

-As a novice user, I can reorder the list of Steps for the activity by dragging and dropping them.
+As a novice user, I want to reorder the list of Steps for the activity.

+Implementation Notes: I do this by dragging and dropping them.